 I also understand that this is a big decision, which is why I offer complimentary Clarity Calls to find out for sure if we’re a good fit.

 I have struggled for years with trying to get the infamous ‘work-life balance’, gain satisfaction in my career, and overall lead a happy and contented life.
 I thought this was a lot to ask for and that I might get one out of three.
 Working with Meredith made me see that these were reasonable and attainable goals and that with the right tools, I could make it happen.
 And with her help, insight, coaching and counseling, I have.The beauty of Meredith’s coaching and career counseling is that is designed around you and your needs and wants.
 She is insightful, patient, calming, motivational, and inspirational.
 She has been a great help to me and I highly recommend her for anyone who wants to get more out of their life and careers.

 Meredith Walters is a certified Integral coach with a Masters in Business Administration from USF.
-In addition to one-on-one coaching, she also leads workshops for organizations such as Emory University and the U.S. Peace Corps.
-Her writing has appeared on Tiny Buddha, elephant journal, and more.
+In addition to one-on-one coaching, she also offers group coaching, writes, and leads workshops for organizations such as Emory University and the U.S. Peace Corps.
+Her first book is now available, and she’s contributed shorter pieces to Tiny Buddha, elephant journal, PossibilityChange.com and more.
 She’s a former board member of the Georgia chapter of ICF and has served as an adjunct faculty member at New Ventures West coaching school in San Francisco.